 “I took the teasing as a motivation, not an insurmountable roadblock to prevent me from going on for more degrees and better jobs,” Santhi says as she recalled a relative’s gentle teasing that she pursued the same degree as her brother.
 “It didn’t get to me in a negative way.”

 In the late 1990s, Santhi moved to the United States to work at a formerly giant consumer electronics retail company.
-Now, she works at Capital One as a Senior Manager in the Open Source Office where she leads teams to design and develop scalable, resilient, and futuristic software solutions.
+Now, she works at Capital One as a Senior Manager in Card Tech, where she leads teams to design and develop scalable, resilient, and futuristic software solutions.
 As she’s become more experienced over the years, Santhi has also come to fully love her role as an engineer.
 As a self-proclaimed “perfectionist,” Santhi smiles as she jokes that she is always on the look-out for a bug in a system even if no bugs had been discovered.

 As a successful engineer, Santhi understands that Women in Tech support networks have helped her develop and fine-tune her “gut feeling.”
 Those networks — present at Capital One as well as in the tech ecosystem — are meant to inspire communities of women in technology professions by giving them a platform to share insights, skill sets, and experiences.